CS340-21/oss/psherri1.md

 Just like the aforementioned project, this project is not accepting any contribution through using the same criteria.

 ## Sprint 3
+Same criteria was used as the previous project to determine if vulerability exists in the project.
+The code in pngread.c and pngutil.c is not in the prject's source code.
+It is vulnerable as well